top of page

 didn't know where to get one.

-Users deem HPOA unimportant
+HPOA is considered unimportant

 (66%) Sixty-six percent of people aware of healthcare power of attorney (HPOA) do not consider it a priority.